mikkott/devopswithkubernetes/exercise104/README.md

-# Exercise 1.06: Project v0.4
+# Exercise 1.04: Project v0.2

-Use a NodePort Service to enable access to the project.
+Create a deployment.yaml for the project.

+You won't have access to the port yet but that'll come soon.

 ## Requirements